John S. McCain III

 What trainings are you offering right now?

-What courses are required for the Certificate in Environmental Collaboration and Conflict Resolution (ECCR)?
+What courses are required for the 3 course Foundations of Environmental Collaboration and Conflict Resolution (ECCR) Certificate?

 Who do I contact to get more information on which courses may be right for me?

-You can review our course descriptions and agendas for each training on our Open Trainings page.
-If you want more specific feedback, you can email training@udall.gov.
+You can review our course descriptions, syllabi, and agendas for each training on our Available Trainings page.
+If you have questions or want more specific feedback, please email training@udall.gov.

 Can I pay using an SF-182 (Authorization, Agreement, and Certification of Training Form)?